MSME India: Facilities and Benefits | Octagona Srl

 and a turnover of Rs 100 crore (12.5 million euros) are eligible.

-An emergency credit line can be provided by banks to Enterprises up to 20% of total credit outstanding as of 2/29/2020.
+Banks may provide emergency credit lines to businesses up to 20% of the total outstanding credit as of February 29, 2020.

 These loans will have a 4-year term and a 12-month moratorium on repayment principal.

-There will be a credit guarantee at 100% in favor of Banks and NBFCs, on principal and interest.
-This scheme can be used until October 31, 2020.
+There will be a credit guarantee under the 100% scheme for banks and NBFCs, covering both principal and interest.
+This scheme is available until October 31, 2020.

-To provide distressed SMEs with equity support, the government will also facilitate the provision of INR 20,000 crore (EUR 2.5 billion) as subordinated debt.
+To provide equity support to struggling SMEs, the Government will also facilitate the setting aside of INR 20,000 crore (EUR 2.5 billion) as subordinated debt.

-For iI subordinated debt for distressed SMEs, SME promoters will be indebted to banks, which will then be fully repaid by the promoter as equity .
+For subordinated debt for distressed SMEs, the SME promoters will be indebted to the banks, who will then be fully reimbursed by the promoter as equity. .

-There is also a Rs 50,000 crore or 6.25 billion capital infusion for MSMEs through a ‘’Fund of Funds’’ , to be managed through a main fund and a limited number of subordinated funds.
+There is also Rs 50,000 crore or 6.25 billion euros of capital infusion for MSMEs through a ‘Fund of Funds’, to be managed through a master fund and a limited number of feeder funds.

-This will help expand the size and capacity of MSME and also encourage small and medium-sized enterprises to be listed.
+This will help expand the size and capacity of MSMEs and will also encourage small and medium-sized enterprises to be listed on stock exchanges.

 III.
 Evaluation points :

-Before applying for MSME registration, a company should keep in mind the type of its customers.
+Before requesting MSME registration, a company should consider the type of its customers.

 Some large enterprises operate with long credit periods, (60- or 90-day payments)

-so this tax regime may not be suitable for engaging with a supplier registered under MSME because the business would be paid at 45 days.
+Therefore, this tax regime may not be suitable for engaging with a supplier registered under the MSME regime because the company would be paid on a 45-day basis.

-Therefore, the relative competitiveness of MSME companies compared to similar companies with different tax regimes may be reduced.
+Therefore, the relative competitiveness of MSME-regulated companies compared to similar companies with different tax regimes could decrease.

-Octagona, as a knowledge partner of the Indian Embassy in Italy,
+Octagona, as the knowledge partner of the Indian Embassy in Italy,

-is available to put you in touch and support you in defining your joint venture and developing your business in India.
+is available to connect you and support you in defining your joint venture and developing your business in India.

 As a reminder, the Octagona Task Force as Knowledge Partner of the Indian Embassy is available to provide free support, detailed information and advice to all Italian companies that may need it.